-For the first three months following the release of each new edition, the World Customs Journal will be available to INCU Members in the Members-only area of the INCU website.
-After three months, the Journal will be made available to the general public.
+For the first six months following the release of each new edition, the World Customs Journal will be available exclusively to Members of the International Network of Customs Universities (INCU) in the Members-only area of the INCU website.
+After six months, the Journal will be made available to the general public.
 All past editions are available to the public on this website.

-For information about membership options, benefits, fees and joining please visit the INCU website.
+For information about membership options please visit the INCU website.

 This special edition of the World Customs Journal has been prepared by the International Network of Customs Universities (INCU) in partnership with the World Customs Organization (WCO).
 Its publication was originally designed to coincide with PICARD1 2020, which was due to take place this month in Jamaica.

 However, the world as we know it has changed dramatically during the course of this year, and as a consequence the PICARD conference, like so many other meetings, will now be held virtually.2

 The primary focus of this special edition of the Journal is the WCO itself, in

 recognition of the significant role it plays in providing support to the international customs and trade community.
 Some contributors examine the WCO’s impact to date, lessons learned, and the practical influence that the organisation and its instruments have on the performance of its member administrations, the international trading community and society as a whole.
 Others address the present role and future direction of the WCO, in recognition of the changing nature of borders and the way in which border management and the customs mission have evolved since the organisation’s inception.

 Globalisation and changing social expectations have led to the emergence of new and sometimes conflicting national, regional and international priorities in areas as diverse as trade facilitation, supply chain security and environmental sustainability.
 At the same time, the international trading environment itself has changed dramatically, and continues to do so in the wake of the information revolution and the uncertainty of future technological advances.